-In the not-too-distant future--perhaps by the time y ou read this article, which was written in 2008--this prefab building will be replaced by a modern visitor center and café.
+In the not-too-distant future--perhaps by the time you read this article--this prefab building will have been replaced by a modern visitor center and café.

 Near the KZ entrance, you'll see a bronze plaque that commemorates the liberation of the camp by the U.S. Army's 20th Armored Division on April 29, 1945.

 The only entrance to the concentration camp is through the Jourhaus, or guardhouse, where you'll see the motto "Arbeit macht frei" on the wrought-iron gate beneath the archway.